08615999961401

 4OffNegative5.4°

-How Pulse Signals Control Motion
+How Pulse Signals Control Stepper Motor Motion

-Stepper motors are digitally controlled devices.
+Stepper motors are controlled entirely by digital pulse signals.

 Pulse ParameterMotor Behavior